NickStat23/pfSense-TrueNAS-Home-Lab/README.md

 | ❌ Block | IPv6 | * | * | IPv6 fully disabled and blocked |
 | ❌ Block | IPv4 | * | WAN address | Block all other unsolicited inbound traffic |

-ICMP and IGMP are selectively permitted for network diagnostics only via IGMPNetworks alias.
-All other inbound traffic is rejected by implicit default deny.
+ICMP and IGMP are allowed selectively for diagnostics via the IGMPNetworks alias.
+Everything else is dropped by default deny.

 ---